 To be honest, the road so far hasn’t been easy.
 I’ve been emotional, distracted and immersed.
 Learning about gluten and its effects on those who are sensitive has given me a new appreciation for those affected by this intolerance/disease/allergen.
 I had no idea its impacts were so far-reaching.

 In addition, giving up gluten and my beloved sourdough bread has been like breaking up with an old friend.
 Its been hard.
 I’ve read about studies that indicate sourdough, through the fermentation process, is okay for those sensitive to gluten.
 My naturopath and others I’ve read are not convinced.
 When I eat gluten, I have no immediate effects like stomach cramps, nausea, bloating etc. My symptoms are apparently manifesting as quiet symptoms.
-Long term issues such as hypothyroid, minor infections that don’t seem to go away easily, ear infections for example, and inflammation which has detrimental longterm effects if left unchecked, are symptoms of sensitivity too.
+Long term issues such as hypothyroid, hormonal imbalance and possible inflammation which has detrimental longterm effects if left unchecked, are symptoms of sensitivity too.

 My goal is to accept this journey and to have peace about it.
 I feel like I’ve partially embraced it, but the baker in me is giving it the stink eye.
 Long term, it’s my hope that I’ll eventually get back to my glutenous ways.
 But I also realize that may not be possible.